Oculus Touch buoys the Rift, but there's still work to be done

 Out of control

 The Xbox controller caused some complaints.
 It’s a great gamepad, but it doesn’t always fit the situation well in VR.
-Grasping a control in Eve: Valkyrie feels odd when your virtual avatar is clearly grasping a pair of joysticks.
+Grasping a controller in Eve: Valkyrie feels odd when your virtual avatar is clearly grasping a pair of joysticks.
 Users without previous experience with it will run into major problems, since there’s no way to see the controller while using it in most games.
 The Rift assumes a certain level of muscle memory, and if you don’t have it, you’ll be fumbling at the buttons hoping to find what works.

 While all VR headsets cause some disorientation, the Rift is the worst we’ve tested.
 The problem seems to be the combination of fast-paced, visually stimulating titles, and a seated experience.

 Oculus released its new Oculus Touch controllers, which lets users interact directly with VR games and experiences, in December of 2016.
 They work in conjunction with a second sensor station, also provided with the controllers.
-Adding Touch, which sells at $200 for two controllers and the additional sensor, helps to mitigate the motion sickness issues.
+Adding Touch, which is now bundled with the Rift, has made motion sickness less of a problem – but they’re not without troubles of their own.

 Though easier to set up than the HTC Vive’s controllers, and a bit more comfortable, Touch suffers from poor tracking and lackluster room-scale.
 The problem is the sensor technology, which is easier to obstruct and confuse than the Vive’s Lighthouse sensors.
 Check out our full review.